Creepy! Track Michael Arrington, Or Anyone Else, Via Geolocation

 Privacy conscious users may want to test Creepy by searching for their own accounts to see if they reveal any information that they do not want to reveal to the public.

-Creepy can be downloaded from the developer website over at Github.
+Creepy can be downloaded from the developer website for Windows, Linux, or Mac systems.